MadeTechAcademy/chapter2-stephane-torres-madetech/apprentice-follow-up/questions.md

     intentions from being able to access what they shouldn't, them in the dark about how our projects might be made and potential vulnerabilities.

 5. What principles can we apply to avoid this?<br />
-    Using a .dockerignore file so that certain files/folders aren't copied and built Using multistage builds to hide what was baked into previous images/steps
+    Using a .dockerignore file so that certain files/folders aren't copied and built<br /> Using multistage builds to hide what was baked into previous images/steps

 6. Which exercise had the biggest impact on the image quality and why?